- This event has passed.

-June Dinner Meeting: Former Director of the California Department of Housing and Community Development, Ben Metcalf
+June Virtual Meeting: Past Director of the California Department of Housing and Community Development, Ben Metcalf

-7:00pm Chapter Meeting During dinner, chapter president Paul Barraza will lead a short business meeting to cover chapter and ASHI business, committee reports, and upcoming educational opportunities.
+7:00pm Chapter Meeting Chapter president Paul Barraza will lead a short business meeting to cover chapter and ASHI business, committee reports, and upcoming educational opportunities.